crucialfelix/supercolliderjs/docs/configuration.rst

 This means you can create your personal default `~/.supercollider.yaml` and then create a local project specific `./.supercollider.yaml` that inherits from it.

-The binaries supercollider and supercollider-server also take command line args and (TODO) an explicit --config=/path/to/conf.yaml
+The binaries (supercollider, supercollider-server and scapi) can also take an explicit config to load: `--config=/path/to/conf.yaml`

+~ are resolved to absolute paths

 settings and defaults
 ---------------------